-© 2019 Baptist Health.
+© 2020 Baptist Health.
 All Rights Reserved.

-That's why pregnant women should eat 8 to 12 ounces of fish (2 to 3 servings) every week.
+That's why it's recommended that pregnant women eat 8 to 12 ounces of fish (2 to 3 servings) every week.

 On the menu

-Light canned tuna
+- Light canned tuna.

 Off the menu

-*From the Gulf of Mexico
+- Tilefish from the Gulf of Mexico.

 Also, raw fish of any kind should be avoided while pregnant or breastfeeding.